LawrenceKarasek/PokemonViewer/README.md

 - Styling/UI: The styling and UI could be improved through more extensive use of CSS.

 - Security: There is currently no authentication for accessing the application.
 Assuming this should not be public accessible, some type of authentication should be considered in a production environment.
 A third-party solution like AWS Cognito could be used.
 Also, the proxy api's used have no security to ensure it is a valid user and request.
 After a user is authenticated, javascript web tokens is a reliable and straightforward practice that could be used to authorize and passed as a header in each request.

 - Logging: The application can use more robust logging of errors to monitor production performance and troubleshoot errors.
 AWS Cloudwatch is a basic out-of-the box practice that could be used in AWS hosting environment.

+# Initial Requirements and Project Description

 # Chorus Interview